 Estimates of fossil fuel subsidies vary widely depending on the definition of a subsidy.
 The OECD reports that its member states contribute $160-200bn each year to the production of coal, oil and gas.

 But the International Monetary Fund (IMF) has said this neglects to account for the damage to the environment and human health for which governments carry the cost.
 The IMF estimates this to amount to a staggering $5.3tn a year, or $10m per minute.

-“We’re calling on governments to kick away these carbon crutches, reveal the true impact to society of fossil fuels, and take into account the price we will pay in the future for relying on them,” said Wilson.
+“We’re calling on governments to kick away these carbon crutches, reveal the true impact to society of fossil fuels and take into account the price we will pay in the future for relying on them,” said Wilson.

-“These subsidies fuel dangerous climate change,” said Shelagh Whitley, research fellow at the Overseas Development Institute (ODI), which places annual fossil subsidies at $444 billion.
-“The finance sector recognizes the importance of moving away from fossil fuels, and governments need to realize they may be the only ones left not moving.”
+“These subsidies fuel dangerous climate change,” said Whitley.
+“If we are to have any chance of meeting the 2C target set at the Paris climate summit then governments need to start a programme of rapid decarbonisation.
+The finance sector recognises the importance of moving away from fossil fuels, governments need to realise they may be the only ones left not moving.”

 The statement was also signed by the Institute and Faculty of Actuaries (IFoA) and Open Energi.
 It comes six days after 130 investors issued a similar pre-G20 representation.
 In the US, the Sierra Club has launched a campaign call on the Obama administration to back the same target.